tarantool/doc/doc/2.0/sql_reference/index.rst

 A subquery is a SELECT statement or VALUES statement embedded inside another statement.

-(The SELECT and VALUES statements are called "queries" because they return answers, in the form of result sets.)
+(The SELECT and VALUES statements are called \"queries\" because they return answers, in the form of result sets.)

 Subqueries are not statements, so they do not end with semicolons.